intel/trustauthority-client-for-python/inteltrustauthorityclient/cli/README.md

 # Intel® Trust Authority CLI for Intel TDX and NVIDIA H100 GPU

-<p style="font-size: 0.875em;">· 02/13/2025 ·</p>
+<p style="font-size: 0.875em;">· 02/27/2025 ·</p>

-Intel® Trust Authority Python CLI ("CLI") for Intel® Trust Domain Extensions (Intel® TDX) and NVIDIA\* H100\* GPU [**trustauthority-pycli**](../cli) provides a CLI to attest an Intel TDX trust domain (TD) and a NVIDIA H100 GPU with [Intel Trust Authority](https://www.intel.com/content/www/us/en/security/trust-authority.html).
+Intel® Trust Authority Python CLI ("CLI") for Intel® Trust Domain Extensions (Intel® TDX) and NVIDIA\* H100\* GPU [**trustauthority-pycli**](../cli) provides a CLI to attest an Intel TDX trust domain (TD) and a NVIDIA H100 GPU with Intel Trust Authority.

-This version of the CLI works with on-premises Intel® Trust Domain Extensions (Intel® TDX) and NVIDIA H100 Confidential Computing enabled platforms.
-A future version may support cloud-based platforms.
+This version of the CLI works with Intel® Trust Domain Extensions (Intel® TDX) and NVIDIA H100 Confidential Computing enabled platforms.

 For more information, see [GPU Remote Attestation](https://docs.trustauthority.intel.com/main/articles/concept-gpu-attestation.html) in the Intel Trust Authority documentation.

 ## Prerequisites

-Intel Trust Authority Client for Python CLI requirements for the TD are:
+The following prerequisites must be installed on the CVM (Confidential VM with Intel TDX):

-- Python 3.8 or newer.
+- Use **Python 3.8 or newer**.
-- Ubuntu 22.04 (requires a kernel update) or Ubuntu 24.04.
+- Ubuntu 22.04 with *kernel 6.7 or later,* or Ubuntu 24.04.
+Support for the ConfigFS-TSM subsystem is required for Intel TDX attestation.
-- Linux kernel 6.7 or later.
-Kernel support for the ConfigFS-TSM subsystem is required for Intel TDX attestation and UEFI-based logs.
+- NVIDIA H100 GPU
-- Required for the H100 adapter: [NVIDIA Attestation SDK v1.4.0](https://github.com/NVIDIA/nvtrust/releases/tag/v1.4.0).
+- [NVIDIA Attestation SDK v1.4.0](https://github.com/NVIDIA/nvtrust/releases/tag/v1.4.0) installed in the guest TD.
+NVIDIA Attestation SDK v2.x is _not_ supported.

-## Installation
+> [!NOTE]

-The Python CLI for Intel TDX is part of the Intel Trust Authority Client for Python.
-Refer to the main [README](../../README.md#installation) for installation instructions.
+> The NVIDIA Attestation SDK requires the GPU Local Verifier.
+The version must match the SDK v1.4

 ## Intel Trust Authority Configuration